HIGHLIGHTS OF PRESCRIBING INFORMATION

 1.2 Maintenance of Healing of Erosive Esophagitis

-PROTONIX is indicated for maintenance of healing of erosive esophagitis and reduction in relapse rates of daytime and nighttime heartburn symptoms in adult patients with GERD.
+PROTONIX is indicated for maintenance of healing of EE and reduction in relapse rates of daytime and nighttime heartburn symptoms in adult patients with GERD.
 Controlled studies did not extend beyond 12 months.

 2 DOSAGE AND ADMINISTRATION